DiTscho/OS/README.md

 # OS
-Code and data for the paper "Can Tumor Cells be Distinguished from Blood Cells by Mechanical Parameters?
-A Label-Free CTC Detection Approach".
+Code and data for the paper "The Mechanical Fingerprint of Circulating Tumor Cells (CTCs) in Breast Cancer Patients".